yugabyte/yugabyte-db/docs/content/preview/develop/best-practices-ysql.md

 ## TRUNCATE tables instead of DELETE

-[TRUNCATE](../../api/ysql/the-sql-language/statements/ddl_truncate/) deletes the database files that store the table and is much faster than [DELETE](../../api/ysql/the-sql-language/statements/dml_delete/) which inserts a _delete marker_ for each row in transactions that are later removed from storage during compaction runs.
+[TRUNCATE](../../api/ysql/the-sql-language/statements/ddl_truncate/) deletes the database files that store the table data and is much faster than [DELETE](../../api/ysql/the-sql-language/statements/dml_delete/) which inserts a _delete marker_ for each row in transactions that are later removed from storage during compaction runs.

+{{<warning>}}
+The TRUNCATE command in the current implementation is not transactional.
+Also TRUNCATE is not MVCC-safe just as in Postgres.
+See [TRUNCATE](../../api/ysql/the-sql-language/statements/ddl_truncate#truncate) for more details.
+{{</warning>}}

 ## Number of tables and indexes